How to become a software engineer: Ekansh's story

 A similar role to this is a software developer.
 Software developers design, build, and test computer programmes for business, education, and leisure activities.

-- Software developer working hours: 37 to 40 hours per week
+- Software engineer working hours: 37 to 40 hours per week

 - Typical entry requirements: You can get into this job through a university course, an apprenticeship, or a graduate training scheme.
 You could do a foundation degree, higher national diploma or a degree in Computer Science, Information Technology, Software Development, Software Engineering for Business, or Maths.
 You'll usually need one or two A-levels (or equivalent) for a foundation degree or higher national diploma two to three A-levels (or equivalent) for a degree.
 You could do a software developer higher apprenticeship or degree apprenticeship in software engineering.
 You could also complete a digital and technology solutions degree apprenticeship.
 You'll usually need four or five GCSEs (or equivalent) at grades 9 to 4 (A* to C) and college qualifications like A-levels (or equivalent) for a higher or a degree apprenticeship.